We use minimal analytics to improve the site. Is that okay?

 Remove Noise First

-I’ve come to the conclusion that you absolutely need to remove the noise from your HDR photos before you send them into Photomatix.
-Otherwise, the algorithms that the software uses to combine the images end up enhancing the grain into super HDR grain.
-And it gets messy.
-The software I’ve found that works the best is Topaz Denoise, although Lightroom works fine as well.
+I’ve concluded that you need to remove noise from your HDR photos before sending them to Photomatix.
+Otherwise, the software’s algorithms will enhance the grain into super-HDR grain, which can get messy.
+The software I’ve found works best is Topaz Denoise, though Lightroom works fine as well.

 Cycle Through The Presets

-I’ll usually cycle through a few presets until I find one close to what I’m going for.
-Then you almost always have to do a few little adjustments to get it right for your seen.
-Once you’re done, save it and load it back into Lightroom.
+I usually cycle through a few presets until I find one close to what I’m going for.
+Then, you almost always have to make a few adjustments to get your shot right.
+Once you’re done, save it and reload it in Lightroom.

 Back In Lightroom